-Walker added: "Today is the day we all talk about closing the pay gap.
-But our report reveals half of all working mums aged 18-30 skip meals at least once a week because they struggle to balance just getting to work against the cost, inflexibility and inaccessibility of childcare.
+“Today is the day we all talk about closing the pay gap.
+But our report reveals half of all working mums aged 18 to 30 skip meals at least once a week because they struggle to balance just getting to work against the cost, inflexibility and inaccessibility of childcare.
 We’re a long way off dealing with the basic problem of access to paid work, which is the foundation of access to equal pay.”

-The CHILDCARE: WHAT YOUNG WOMAN WANT report draws on findings from focus groups held across the country and a Survation survey for Young Women’s Trust of UK mums aged 18-30.
+The Childcare: What Young Women Want report draws on findings from focus groups held across the country and a Survation survey for Young Women’s Trust of UK mums aged 18 to 30.
 It found:

-- More than three in four of young mums (78 percent) said a lack of flexible and affordable childcare was a barrier to finding employment
+- More than 3 in 4 of young mums (78%) said a lack of flexible and affordable childcare was a barrier to finding employment

-- 57 percent were unable to take up employment because of a lack of suitable childcare options
+- 57% were unable to take up employment because of a lack of suitable childcare options

-- One in three young mums was forced to leave a job because she could not afford childcare and more than half of those polled said they would work more hours if they could find flexible childcare at an affordable price
+- 1 in 3 young mums was forced to leave a job because she could not afford childcare and more than half of those polled said they would work more hours if they could find flexible childcare at an affordable price

-- Two thirds of employed young mums are struggling or just about managing financially, rising to 82 percent of those who are not working because they cannot afford childcare
+- Two thirds of employed young mums are struggling or just about managing financially, rising to 82% of those who are not working because they cannot afford childcare

-- One in four working mums skip meals every day to make ends meet.
-Half of working mums are skipping meals at least once a week to provide for their children – rising to 64 percent among those on Universal Credit
+- 1 in 4 working mums skip meals every day to make ends meet.
+Half of working mums are skipping meals at least once a week to provide for their children – rising to 64% among those on Universal Credit

 “Any political party serious about winning women’s votes need to listen to them and invest in a childcare and parental leave system that is affordable, flexible and easy to use.”

-The research also found that discrimination and inflexibility by employers are making the situation worse, with one in four mothers polled saying they had been discriminated against after disclosing they were pregnant, and 40 percent saying they had been asked how being a mum affects their ability to work.
-One in three said requests to work flexible hours were turned down by their boss.
+The research also found that discrimination and inflexibility by employers are making the situation worse, with 1 in 4 mothers polled saying they had been discriminated against after disclosing they were pregnant, and 40% saying they had been asked how being a mum affects their ability to work.
+1 in 3 said requests to work flexible hours were turned down by their boss.